sanger-matteo/Freeze-Thaw-cycles/README.md

-This repository contains scripts is associated with the paper:
+This repository contains scripts is associated with the article:

 ## Effects of repeated freeze and thaw cycles on the stability of faecal microbiome composition.
 Published in [*** XYZ ***](http...), on ...